Stochastic dynamics at the back of a gene drive eradication wave: Results

-The carrying capacity $K$ influences the height of the spatial profile without changing the slope values at the back of the wave ($\lDb$ is independent from $K$).
-From equation \eqref{eq:lc}, we know that distance $\ell$ increases with respect to the carrying capacity $K$.
-More precisely, if the carrying capacity is multiplied by a factor $10$, then $\ell$ increases by $ \log (10)\left( \dfrac{1}{\lDb} - \dfrac{1}{\lWb} \right) $.
-This quantity is strictly positive under condition \eqref{eq:conditionfreq1}.
-Note that in case of a coexistence state (excluded from the study), $\ell$ would not increase with $K$ as $\lWb = \lDb$.
+\paragraph{The deterministic distance $\ell$ is increasing with the carrying capacity $K$} The carrying capacity $K$ is a \lk{scaling factor influencing the maximum number of individuals in the population} without changing the exponential decay at the back of the wave ($\lDb$ is independent from $K$).
+From Eq.\eqref{eq:lc2}, we \lk{find} that the distance $\ell$ increases with respect to the carrying capacity $K$.
+More precisely, if the carrying capacity is multiplied by a factor $10$, then $\ell$ increases by: